DGalexander/DGalexander.github.io/_posts/2019-11-08-creating-drive-time-polygons.md

 date: '2019-11-08 02:18:00 +0800'
 subtitle: Drive time analysis from the Peak District National Park Boundary
 ---
-## How many people live within 1 hours drive of the Peak District?
 Motion Intelligence helps business and public organizations harvest the power of advanced spatial analysis.
 This can be useful in Spatial business planning.

 As yet, [Targomo](https://www.targomo.com/) and [Network Analysis in ESRI](https://doc.arcgis.com/en/arcgis-online/analyze/create-drive-time-areas.htm) only accepts points as sources.
 Ploygons would be useful for large destinations such as National Parks where entry and exit points to the Park are less well defined.